PlaceMe-SAS/single-spa-angular-cli-examples/README.md

 ## View the demo!
 A [demo is live](http://single-spa.surge.sh) on surge.sh.

-## This project is an Angular 5 portal as microfrontend lazy loaded
+## This project is an Angular 5 portal as microfrontend lazy loaded thanks to the CLI

 ## How to get the examples running locally
 ```bash